system-zero/system-zero/README.md

   make static && make e-static && make la-static && make v-static

 ```
-Tested with `gcc` and clang.
+Tested with `gcc` and clang C compilers.
+Also the tinycc compiler it builts succesfully the shared targets, but not the
+static targets.

-The compilation should endup without a single warning, even with DEBUG enabled.
+The compilation should endup without a single warning, even with the DEBUG flags
+enabled.
 To do that use:
 ```
   make DEBUG=1 shared
   # or/and
   make DEBUG=1 static
 ```
-Also the tinycc compiler it builts succesfully the shared targets, but not the
-static targets.
+  DEBUG_FLAGS:
+     -Wextra -Wshadow -Wall -Wunused-result -Wunused-function -Wunused-macros -Wno-override-init
+     -Werror-implicit-function-declaration -Wsign-compare
+     -Wpointer-arith -Wreturn-type -Wmissing-declarations -Wwrite-strings
+     -Wuninitialized

 By default libraries and applications are installed in sys/`uname -m` namespace.